 Local 663 gained its charter March 16 1946.
-Jack Donohue was our 1st Business Manager followed by Harry Brown, Bill Robb, Harold Douglass, Bob Humphreys, and presently Ross Tius.
+Jack Donohue was our 1st Business Manager followed by Harry Brown, Bill Robb, Harold Douglass, Bob Humphreys, Ross Tius and presently Kayle McDonald.

 Local 663 shows a history of supporting its elected manager’s which is a testament to stability of leadership in this organization.
 Local 663 has jurisdiction of Sarnia-Lambton County also known as “Chemical Valley”